 Effects of Light Exposure Before Bedtime

-Any light exposure right before bedtime, whether it’s from a smartphone screen or the light in your bathroom, disrupts the production of melatonin.
-Melatonin is a hormone that is responsible for sleep.
-It reaches peak production right before we fall asleep, then gradually dissipates from our system as morning comes.
-As we’re bustling off to work, it’s at a low point until it gets closer to bedtime.
+Blue light disrupts the production of melatonin.7 Melatonin is a hormone that is responsible for sleep.
+It reaches peak production right before we fall asleep, then gradually dissipates8 from our system as morning comes.

 Prevents Deeper Stages of Sleep